 - Any other relevant information not held on account by Revenue

 We take of the complexities around filing your Form 11 Tax Return

-How to calculate your tax bill in Ireland
+Form 11 helpsheet - How to calculate your tax liability in Ireland

 The main steps involved are as follows:

 - Calculation of Total Income – This will add up the total income received during the year from all sources (i.e employment income, trade income, social welfare income, rental income, etc)